UBC-CIC/VaccineDistribution/docs/deployment_guide.md

 Make sure there is service role to deploy the backends resources
 ![alt text](../images/Step2.jpg)

 Under Deploy app, click on Environment variables.
 Please add the following environment variables.
 The REACT_APP_SUPER_ADMIN_EMAIL correspond to the email that you will use as the super admin for the aplication.
 Once the applicatio is install don't forget to create a new user using the email provided in this field.
+The REACT_APP_MAP_NAME allows you to give a name to the application.

 After adding the environmental variables, click Save and deploy

 ![alt text](../images/Step3.png)